rkalendar/GeneDistance/README.md

-## KmerDistance
+## GeneDistance
-## Identifications of genetic similarity or the distance between genomic sequences (In approximate string matching).
+## Identifications of genetic similarity or the distance between genomic sequences (In approximate string matching)

 ## Author
 Ruslan Kalendar